Mama's Boys: Biography

-The McManus brothers grew up on a farm near the village of Derrylin, Co.
-Fermanagh, and started their musical career as award-winning traditional Irish musicians but were inspired by the Irish celtic rock band, Horslips, as well as younger brother Tommy's passion for the drums to form a rock band.
+The McManus brothers grew up on a farm near the village of Derrylin, County Fermanagh, and started their musical career as award-winning traditional Irish musicians; but were inspired by the Irish celtic rock band, Horslips, as well as younger brother Tommy's passion for the drums to form a rock band.
 In the late 1970s, the brothers had become fans of Horslips and attended their gigs at every possible opportunity.
 They eventually got to know and became friends with the band members.
-It was around that time that they started their own band which was originally called Pulse before they changed it to Mama's Boys.
+It was around that time that they started their own band, which was originally called Pulse, before they changed it to Mama's Boys.
 Barry Devlin of Horslips heard about their band and went to see them rehearse at their home.
 He was suitably impressed and offered them a support slot for Horslips' 1979 tour.

-Although their heroes Horslips mixed traditional music with hard rock and the McManus brothers were top notch traditional musicians, Mama's Boys did not really go for the Celtic fusion sound, apart from the occasional fiddle solo by Pat, but went for a harder edged more heavy metal sound.
+Although their heroes Horslips mixed traditional music with hard rock, and the McManus brothers were top notch traditional musicians, Mama's Boys did not really go for the Celtic fusion sound, apart from the occasional fiddle solo by Pat, but went for a harder edged heavy metal sound.

 They recorded their first self-funded album Official Album (re-released in 1981 as Official Bootleg) in 1980 in only four hours.
 In 1981 they were invited to support Hawkwind on their UK tour.
 They recorded and self-financed their second album, entitled Plug It In in 1982, and achieved a hit single in Ireland with the most pop-oriented song on the album, "Needle in the Groove".

 The third album Turn It Up was released in 1983.
 The same year they toured with Thin Lizzy on that band's farewell tour, played at the Reading Rock Festival and signed a worldwide record deal with Jive Records.
-The first album released on Jive contained some songs previously released on early albums but completely re-recorded with a few new songs.
-One of the new songs, a cover of Slade's "Mama Weer All Crazee Now" was released as a single and reached number 54 in the American charts.
-The video for the song got a lot of airplay on MTV and helped the band to become known in the US which they toured in 1984.
+The first album released on Jive contained some songs previously released on early albums, but completely re-recorded with a few new songs.
+One of the new songs, a cover of Slade's "Mama Weer All Crazee Now" was released as a single and reached number 54 in the American chart.
+The video for the song got airplay on MTV and helped the band to become known in the US, which they then toured in 1984.
 Coincidentally, the American heavy metal band Quiet Riot also released their cover version of the song at the same time as Mama's Boys, but Quiet Riot's version gained more airplay.